wanghaisheng/responsive-landing-page-starter/content/blog/en/make-text-to-speech-phone-call-java-dr.md

 In a few lines of code, you have created an application that can call a recipient and speak a message.

-Check out our documentation on [Nexmo Developer](https://developer.nexmo.com) where you can learn more about [call flow](https://developer.nexmo.com/voice/voice-api/guides/call-flow) or [Nexmo Call Control Objects](https://developer.nexmo.com/voice/voice-api/ncco-reference).
+Check out our documentation on [Vonage Developer](https://developer.vonage.com) where you can learn more about [call flow](https://developer.nexmo.com/voice/voice-api/guides/call-flow) or [Nexmo Call Control Objects](https://developer.vonage.com/voice/voice-api/guides/call-flow).
 See our [Nexmo Code Snippets for Java](https://github.com/nexmo/nexmo-java-code-snippets) for full code examples on [this tutorial](https://github.com/Nexmo/nexmo-java-code-snippets/blob/master/src/main/java/com/nexmo/quickstart/voice/OutboundTextToSpeechWithNcco.java) and more.